matn7/CS-Notes/src/main/java/basic_java/README.md

 ```

 - Factory method Executor class.
-- Executors.newCachedThreadPool() - each task execute in safe thread, couple of small tasks.
+- `Executors.newCachedThreadPool()`: Each task execute in a safe thread, couple of small tasks.
-- Executors.newFixedThreadPool(threadNum) - good for grater amount of tasks.
+- `Executors.newFixedThreadPool(threadNum)`: Good for grater amount of tasks.
 - To acquire number of thread based on number of processors.

 ```java